Saturday, 10 January 2026

 Cold War, Fever Dreams

 The looming, biomechanical, Freudian image of the Alien franchise may not immediately hint at the Cold War.
 Certainly, the first few films were made during the 1970s and 1980s, but there's not much in them immediately about the NATO-Soviet clash.
 Weyland-Yutani might be part of the military industrial complex, but there's little enough that would demonstrate that in Alien.
 Aliens shows us the Colonial Marines, with all their Vietnam-era looseness of discipline, wildness of manner and military overconfidence, though that's in some ways quite partial.
 Where we really get a Cold War image is in the un-produced material by William Gibson for Alien 3; this situates the United Americas against the Union of Progressive Peoples (the Soviet Union, Germany, China, Vietnam).
 Gibson's screenplay is even set in a pair of space stations facing one another along a boundary line.
-The UPP have continues to crop up in wider Alien material since.
+The UPP have continued to crop up in wider Alien material since.
 So, a Greater US of A and a re-jigged Second World with a patched Sino-Soviet split.
 All sensical enough, given how Alien has an aesthetic and sensibility continually with one foot in the 70s and 80s.

 But I'm missing something here.
 Something stranger.
 In the material of the very first film, we have mention of a 'Three World Empire'.
 Ron Cobb's notes suggest this as something like a stage of Britain's spacefaring development.
 One notes the mix of British and American cast in Alien - which was filmed in Britain.